 - a.
-Merit-Step Increases.
-All new regular employees are eligible for the second salary step after completing no less than 2,080 hours of service, with the Authority, in active paid status and successful completion of the probationary period.
-Each successive step thereafter, until step five (5) is reached, shall be considered and may be granted after completing increments of paid service, with the Authority, of new regular employees are eligible for the second salary step thereafter, until step five (5) is reached, shall be considered and may be granted after completing increments of paid service, with the Authority, of are eligible for the second salary step after new regular employees are eligible for the second new regular employees are eligible for the second new regular employees are eligible for the second new regular employees are eligible for the second new regular employees are eligible for the second new regular employees are eligible for the second new regular employees are eligible for the second new regular employees are eligible for the second new regular employees are eligible for the second new regular employees are eligible for the second new regular employees are eligible for the second new regular employees are eligible for the second new regular employees are eligible - b.
+Step Increases.
+All new regular employees are eligible for the second salary step after completing 2,080 hours of service, with the Authority, in active paid status and successful completion of the probationary period.
+Each successive step thereafter, until step five (5) is reached, shall be considered and may be granted after completing increments of paid service, with the Authority, of 2,080 hours, and with a satisfactory or better performance evaluation. - b.
 Longevity Service Incentive Bonus.
 An employee employed by the Authority prior to July 1, 1997, shall receive a longevity service increase of approximately 5% on the date of the tenth anniversary (20,800 hours of paid service) of full-time continuous service as a regular employee of the Authority.
-Staff hired by the Authority after July 1, 1997 All staff, who have not received any 10-year longevity increases, shall receive a \$1,000 longevity incentive bonus for everyeach 510 years of employment with the Authority, on their applicable anniversary date.(20,800 hours of paid service).
+All staff, shall receive a \$1,000 longevity incentive bonus every 5 years of employment with the Authority, on their applicable anniversary date. - c.

-c.
 Cost of Living Adjustment.
 It is the policy of the Authority to consider cost of living adjustments annually.
-Public agencies consisting primarily of the municipal and county governments, and such local other similar public bodies as public schools and other institutions supported by public funds including similar neighboring Public Housing Authorities, shall be contacted in making cost of living and compensation surveys to determine if a cost of living adjustment shall be made.
+Public agencies consisting primarily of the municipal and county governments, and such other similar public bodies including similar Public Housing Authorities, shall be contacted in making cost of living and compensation surveys to determine if a cost of living adjustment shall be made.